jkomoros/CASsim/README.md

 simOptions will receive the normalized result of this. normalizeOptions may mutate the rawSimOptions and also return it.
-Before normalizeOptions is called, the harness will automatically set any missing config properties with `optional:true` and `default:true` to the example value.
-In practice, this means that a number of optional values can be defaulted automatically and don't require you to do much in this method, if anything.
+Before normalizeOptions is called, the harness will automatically set any missing config properties with `optional:true` (and not also `skipBackfill`) to the example value.
+In practice, this means that most optional values can be defaulted automatically and don't require you to do much in this method, if anything.
 Note that when setting defaults for values, it uses the built-in defaulting machinery and does NOT call out into the simulator.defaultValueForPath.